Field Notes Journal

 About

-The site brings together reports derived from my own accumulated datasets in wildlife recording, microscopy, aircraft observation, and weather measurement.
-Its purpose is not merely to display results, but to preserve a habit of attention: to note what was seen, when it was seen, where it was seen, and how those observations change when allowed to stand in company with earlier years.
+The site presents reports derived from my own accumulated datasets.
+Its purpose is not merely to display results, but to preserve a habit of attention: to record what is observed, and to understand those observations more clearly by allowing them to stand in company with earlier years.

 This site is an extension of that habit.

 Though modern in its means, it is old-fashioned in spirit.
-I have always admired the tradition of the field notebook: the orderly page, the dated entry, the accumulation of particulars, and the belief that patient looking is worthwhile.
+I have always admired the tradition of the field notebook: the orderly page, the dated entry, and the accumulation of particulars, along with the belief that patient looking is worthwhile.
 Here, those same instincts are carried into a digital form.
-Databases, scripts, charts, maps, and downloadable tables serve, in effect, as the contemporary equivalents of indexed notebooks and tabulated observations.
+Databases, scripts, charts, maps, and downloadable tables serve, in effect, as contemporary equivalents of indexed notebooks and tabulated observations.

 Method